Materials used for thermocouple extension and compensating cables

 Thermocouple extension and compensating cables are typically insulated with the material listed in below.
 Below the table you can find a description of the insulation materials.

-CodeProductMax.
-Temperature
+CodeProductMax. temperature

 PVCPVC80°C